nenceh/3311-lab-3/README.md

   <br>

   This implementation of the software project begins with the main method located in <i>ShapesGUI</i>.
 The main method only has one line `new ShapesGUI();`, which will instantiate a <i>ShapesGUI</i> object.
 The <i>ShapesGUI</i> constructor will build the GUI using javax.swing components, including two buttons: <i>Load shapes</i> and <i>Sort shapes</i>.
 When <i>Load shapes</i> button is clicked, <i>ShapesGUI</i> will create and instantiate a Singleton <i>ShapeFactory</i> object where it will generate six random <i>Shape</i> objects with random dimensions and a random colour associated with each shape, and <i>ShapesGUI</i> will store all six shapes inside an ArrayList.
 Determining what random shape is created is based on a random integer generated `int r = ran.nextInt(99);` If r ∈[0,32], a rectangle is created.
 If r ∈[33,65], a circle is created.
 If r ∈[66,98], a square is created.
-After the list is created, <i>ShapesGUI</i> will move to displaying the 6 shapes inside the list onto the interface. <i>ShapesGUI</i> will call the method `public void paintComponent (Graphics g)` inside <i>Shape</i>.
-Since each shape has the ability to draw itself, each shape will draw itself based at their respective x and y coordinates.
+After the list is created, <i>ShapesGUI</i> will move to display the 6 shapes inside the list onto the interface. <i>ShapesGUI</i> will call the method `public void paintComponent (Graphics g)` inside <i>Shape</i>.
+Since each shape has the ability to draw itself, each shape will draw itself based on its respective x and y coordinates.
 The x and y coordinates are determined by the formula `i*75 + 100`, where <i>i</i> is the index of the list where the shape is located.
 That way, each shape will have an appropriate position inside the GUI dimensions of 600x600.
 When the <i>Sort shapes</i> button is clicked, <i>ShapesGUI</i> will instantiate a Singleton <i>SortingTechnique</i> object.
 When calling the <i>SortingTechnique</i> object, it will sort the list of shapes in increasing order by the value of their areas by switching around the x and y coordinates of each shape.
 Finally, <i>ShapesGUI</i> will again display the 6 shapes onto the interface by allowing each shape to draw itself.

   <br>